 On 31 December 2023, Puttenham and Wanborough Housing Society (PWHS) (Co-operative and Community Benefit number 16049R) joined Stonewater (5) Limited by means of a transfer of engagements and subsequently gifted its net assets to Stonewater (5) Limited for nil consideration.

 As such the accounting treatment will follow that of business combinations that are in substance a gift.

-A review of the net assets gifted, supported by an external valuation, showed that the resulting fair value adjustments are immaterial and therefore no adjustments have been included in Stonewater (5) Limited's financial statements.
+A review of the net assets gifted showed that the resulting fair value adjustments are immaterial and therefore no adjustments have been included in Stonewater (5) Limited's financial statements.

 Book value Fair value Fair value adjustment

 £'000 £'000 £'000

 Fixed assets

 Housing properties 405 405 -

-Investments 19 19
+Investments 19 19 -

 424 424 -

 Current assets

 Cash 613 613 -

 Net current assets 613 613 -

 Total assets less current liabilities 1,037 1,037 -

-Total net assets 1,037 1,037 -